edgedb/easy-edgedb/chapter15/index.md

 ## Putting backlinks into the schema

-Back in Chapter 6 we removed `link master` from `MinorVampire`, because `Vampire` already has `multi link slaves` to the `MinorVampire` type.
+Back in Chapter 6 we removed `master` link from `MinorVampire`, because `Vampire` already has the `multi slaves` link to the `MinorVampire` type.
 One reason was complexity, and the other was because `delete` becomes impossible because they both depend on each other.
 But now that we know how to use backlinks, we can put `master` back in `MinorVampire` if we want.
 Let's follow the thought process that often leads to choosing to use a backlink.

 First, here is the `MinorVampire` type at present: